 Mobile Phone Use While Driving

 It’s something we see every day, people on their phones while driving.
-From people holding their phone to their ear having a conversation to people thinking they are subtly able to check Facebook while stopped at the lights.
+From people holding their phone to their ear, having a conversation, to people thinking they are able to subtly check Facebook while stopped at the lights.
 But what are the laws around mobile phone use while driving and why does it matter?

+Drivers can also get a further 3 penalty points if they do not have a full view of the road and traffic ahead or proper control of the vehicle if they are using a handheld device.
 If you are using hands-free then the device must not block your view of the road and you must stay in full control of your vehicle at all times.

 The law still applies if you are stopped at traffic lights or queuing in traffic.

-Can I use a hands-free phone?
+Can I use a hands-free phone while driving?

 It’s important to note that the police still have the power to stop you if they believe you have been distracted by using a mobile phone while driving, even if it’s fully hands-free.